"The world always seems quieter when it snows," says Aloy, looking across the sprawling mountainous regions of Horizon Forbidden West.

 Horizon Forbidden West review: How does it look and sound?

-Be it the snow drenched mountains, the sunny shores of San Francisco's remains or the desolate ruins of what was once Las Vegas, the game glows with beauty.
+Be it the snow drenched mountains, the sunny shores of San Francisco's remains or the desolate ruins of what was once Las Vegas, Horizon Forbidden West glows with beauty.
 The water takes real advantage of the console's capabilities.
 Honestly, it's staggering to look at!
 Players can choose between either 60fps in Performance Mode or 4K resolution in Quality Mode to help bolster the action or get lost in the stunning vistas found at every turn.
 High Dynamic Range (HDR) is also available for TVs that support it.

 Facial animations across the board have received the biggest upgrade, now able to evoke more convincing emotions.
 Few games rival this level of authenticity.
 Aloy's hair for one is scary real, for both good and bad.
 Sometimes it reacts as it should to normal physics but other times it will dance about as if the huntress was standing in front of a blaring wind turbine.
 It was quite distracting but should hopefully be patched out by the time you read this.